dehora/outland/README.md

 Outland is distributed feature flag and event messaging system.

 The reason Outland exists is the notion that feature flags are a first class engineering and product development activity that let you work smaller, better, faster, and with less risk.

+Outland consists of an API server and a Java client, with the ambition to support an admin UI, clients in other languages, a decentralised cluster mode, a container sidecar, and more advanced evaluation and tracking options.

+## Why Feature Flags?

 Feature flagging offers significant leverage and shouldn't just be a technology bolt-on or an afterthought, as is often the case today.

-Outland consists of an API server and a Java client, with the ambition to support an admin UI, clients in other languages, a decentralised cluster mode, a container sidecar, and more advanced evaluation and tracking options.
+Feature flags allow you to:

+- Work safely.
+Turning a dynamic flag off in production is faster than a rollback.

+- Ship larger scale functionality faster as a set of small steps.

+- Avoid long lived feature branches with their merge and integration test overhead.

+Flags reinforce the benefits you get from shipping small changes and continuous delivery,
+providing a flywheel effect for those practices.

+You can read more about the concepts in the post ["Feature Flags: Smaller, Better, Faster Software Development"](https://medium.com/@dehora/feature-flags-smaller-better-faster-software-development-f2eab58df0f9)

+## Why a Service?

+We can identify four reasons to make feature flagging a service:

+- **Everyone solves this differently**: Flag systems are typically built with whatever's to hand instead of a system that designed from the ground up to support flag based engineering and development.

+- **Support product development**: Feature flags have a way of becoming important to product and service development processes over time.
+Having a first class service makes this easier and simplifies coordination delivery across services and teams.

+- **Observability**: In a microservices world (and also for monolithic or monocentric systems) there's value in making flag state observable via a service.
+Service access to feature flags allows human operators to more easily intervene and control systems change.

+- **Incident management**: A point of flags is to allow features to be turned off quickly.
+If the flag system is a internal bolt-on to whatever the team happens to run is far more risky than a service interface that offers the least power needed to change the state.

 ## Project Status